shipshapecode/ember-cli-release/README.md

 Hooks are passed two arguments:

   - `project` - a reference to the current ember-cli project
-  - `versions` - an object containing tag information, which will always have a `next` property and depending on the strategy you are using, may also have a `latest` property.
-The version will be the exact value that was used for the tag, by default this includes a `v` prefix.
+  - `tags` - an object containing tag information, which will always have a `next` property and depending on the strategy you are using, may also have a `latest` property.
+Note that these values will be the exact values used for the tag, which by default includes a `v` prefix.

 There are three lifecycle hooks available: